PDM4AR/exercises/docs/13-satellite_docking.md

 The quality of the satellite's trajectory is evaluated based on several key factors.
 The following list describes the metrics in order of priorities:

-1.1. **No Collision** You do not go out of boundary or collide with any obstable.
+1.1. **No Collision** You neither leave the designated boundary nor collide with any obstacle.

 1.2. **Mission Accomplishment** You reach the goal region.